-A failover disk is a disk that you configure to automatically recover data from a failed partition/disk in a redundant array.
 To assign one or more failover disks for a single array, you use the array set failover command.
 To assign one or more failover disks for all arrays, you use the array set global\failover command.
-Although all array types accept failover assignments, only mirror sets and RAID-5 sets use the failover assignment if a disk fails.
-(Mirror sets and RAID-5 sets are often referred to as redundant arrays).
+Although all array types accept failover assignments, only mirror sets and RAID 5 arrays use the failover assignment if a disk fails.
+(Mirror sets and RAID 5 arrays are often referred to as redundant arrays).
 The main characteristic of these commands is that you must "manually" assign the failover disk to one or more arrays.
 In fact, you might consider the previously described failover mechanism as "manual failover".